sw82/divelog/README.md

 - [x] remove snorkeling again. this supposed to be a divers log
 - [x] add air consumption (bar) and weight added as well as type of suit (wetsuit, drysuit, just shorts etc.), type of water (salt, sweet, sea, lake etc.). update database schema, csv export etc.
 - [x] I have a description and a coment field. why both?
+- [x] no need for the fish list at the moment. comment out and remove from the menu. but keep it in the database for each dive a list of fish. also make sure to show them when clicking on an entry or in the overview of dives.

 ## Recent Changes